DSimonne/PhDScripts/README.md

 # Welcome

-## This githb is focused on the scripts that will be used during my thesis
+## This github is focused on the scripts that will be used during my thesis

 contact : david.simonne@synchrotron-soleil.fr